wazuh/wazuh-documentation/source/gcp/prerequisites/considerations.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
   :description: The Wazuh GCP module allows you to fetch logs from Google Pub/Sub and Google Storage.
-Learn the considerations for configuration of the Wazuh GCP module.
+Learn how to configure the Wazuh GCP module in this section.

 .. _gcp_considerations: